rufataliy/simple-tables-react/README.md

 }
 ```

-Another option can be creating tour custom wrapper with your styles.
+Another option can be creating custom wrapper with your styles.

 ## More examples